sriramcse93/Anakage_Ticket_Raise_Demo/data/nlu.md

 ## intent: create_ticket_for_Temp_file_C
 - create ticket for Temp file C
+- need to create ticket for Temp file C
 - temp file delete solution not satisfied so need to create ticket
 - create ticket to solve the C drive free up
 - delete the C drive temp file issue not solved so need to create ticket